DaisukeDaisuke/AwaitFormOptions/README.md

 * 🧹 Addressed PHP 8.4 deprecations.

-* 🔇 All child generators now silently ignore AwaitFormOptionsChildExceptions that are thrown and no longer crash the server.
+* 🔇 `AwaitFormOptionsChildException`s leaking from child coroutines are now silently ignored and no longer cause server crashes.

 * ❌ The `neverRejects` parameter of the standalone functions `sendMenu` and `sendForm` has been removed for the same reasons described above.